A Scholarship for Women in Aerospace

 Our Fellows have gone on to become astronauts, aerospace engineers, astronomers, professors, geologists, business owners, heads of companies, even Secretary of the US Air Force.

 Women of any nationality pursuing a Ph.D./doctoral degree who demonstrate a superior academic record conducting research applied to aerospace engineering or space sciences are eligible.
 It is imperative that students be registered in a full-time Ph.D./doctoral program and have completed at least one year of that program or have received a master’s degree in an aerospace-applied field at the time the application is submitted.
-Applicants must not graduate from their Ph.D. or doctoral program before April 2022.
+Applicants must not graduate from their Ph.D. or doctoral program before April 2024.
 Please note that post-doctoral research programs are not eligible for the Fellowship.
-Classified members (club members and individuals with direct membership with Zonta International) and employees of Zonta International and the Zonta Foundation for Women, and their family members (ancestors, descendants, adoptees, siblings, nieces or cousins, and those of their spouse or cohabiting partner), are not eligible to apply for the Fellowship.
+Club members and individuals with direct membership with Zonta International and employees of Zonta International and Zonta Foundation for Women, and their family members (ancestors, descendants, adoptees, siblings, nieces or cousins, and those of their spouse or co-habiting partner), are not eligible to apply for the Fellowship.
 Note that previous Amelia Earhart Fellows are not eligible to apply to renew the Fellowship for a second year.

 The Zonta International Amelia Earhart Fellowship Committee reviews the applications and recommends recipients to the Zonta International Board.
 All applicants are evaluated on the criteria stated in the requirements section of the application.
 All details of the evaluations are kept confidential; evaluations are not disclosed to applicants.
 All applicants will be notified of their status by the end of April.

-The 2021 Amelia Earhart Fellowship application deadline has passed.
-The 2022 application will be posted in July 2021.
+The 2023 Amelia Earhart Fellowship application is now closed.
+The 2024 Amelia Earhart application will open in July 2023.

 Amelia Earhart Fellowships are made possible by generous contributions to the Zonta Foundation for Women Amelia Earhart Fellowship Fund.